rubenfb23/Ponte---WebApp-to-manage-SDNs/README.md

 ## License

-(TODO: Specify the license under which the project is released.)
+This project is licensed under the GNU Affero General Public License v3.0 (AGPL-3.0).